altamsh04/DSA-Problem-Solutions/README.md

 # DSA 🚀
 My solutions to problems of leetcode, interviewbit, geeksforgeeks, etc.
-It also includes data structure and algorithms
+It also includes data structure and algorithms like

 * Array
 * String
 * Stack